wwood/CoverM/README.md

 is in a genome with 2,000,000bp contig with no reads mapped, then the trimmed_mean will be 0 as all positions in the 2000bp are in the top 5% of positions sorted by coverage.

+## Citation

+If you use CoverM in your research, please cite the following publication:

+Aroney, S.T., Newell, R.J., Nissen, J.N., Camargo, A.P., Tyson, G.W. and Woodcroft, B.J., 2025.
+CoverM: Read alignment statistics for metagenomics. arXiv preprint arXiv:2501.11217. https://doi.org/10.48550/arXiv.2501.11217

 ## License